-As of September 30, 2017, the cumulative amount of litigation and similar type recoveries received by the Trust which has not been distributed is approximately \$224.0 million.
+As of December 31, 2017, the cumulative amount of litigation and similar type recoveries received by the Trust which has not been distributed is approximately \$163.5 million.
 See "General Tax Information - Subject to Withholding" section below for further information with regard to the timing and reporting of income subject to withholding.

-In the future, as disputed claims are resolved, additional Units held in the DCR may be cancelled.
+In the future, additional Units held in the DCR may be cancelled.
 The cash held in the DCR that is attributable to any such cancelled Units would be returned to the Trust.
-This return of cash to the Trust would result in taxable income to the Beneficiaries.
-In addition, the cancellation of Units will have the effect of increasing each Beneficiary's pro rata interest in the remaining assets in the Trust.
+The cancellation of Units will have the effect of increasing each Beneficiary's pro rata interest in the remaining assets in the Trust.
 At this time it is not possible to determine the timing or number of Units, if any, that may be cancelled.